7 Best Mandarin Schools in China Compared & Ranked (2023)

 The Ranking System

 The best Mandarin schools should have a solid, proven track record, provide small class sizes, quality teaching, easy communication, visa application assistance, a variety of course and housing options, after-class activities, and reliable student support.

-Besides, having a special test preparation program is one of the indicators for high-quality Mandarin schools.
+Besides, having a special test preparation program is one of the indicators of high-quality Mandarin schools.
 This is why I gave a lot of credit to schools with HSK courses or being a registered HSK test center.

 Living in a post-pandemic world, being able to offer Chinese courses online is also a vital ranking criterion.